ManikandaDasKA/Podcast_App/README.md

 3.Once logged in, you can create new channels, add episodes, and manage your podcasts.

-# About photo_organizer.exe
+# About podcast.exe
-* photo_organizer.exe is developed using pyinstaller.
+* podcast.exe is developed using pyinstaller.
 * PyInstaller is a tool that can be used to convert Python scripts into standalone executable applications.
 It packages Python code along with all of its dependencies into a single executable file for various platforms like Windows, macOS, and Linux.
 To make a Windows app you run PyInstaller on Windows, and to make a Linux app you run it on Linux, etc.

 ## How to develop